-- KX-NSU201, KX-NSU205, KX-NSU210, KX-NSU220, or KX-NSU299 (Activation Key for Unified Messaging E-mail Notification) is required to use this feature.
-One activation key is required for each mailbox that will be used with this feature. - The System Administrator can enable or disable this feature for each mailbox, and can customize the time frame during which notifications are sent.
-For example, if the System Administrator sets the time frame for Monday to Friday between 9AM and 5PM, notifications will be sent only during those hours. - For each device, up to 3 e-mail addresses can be specified.
-E-mail addresses are separated by commas. - When sending long voice message notifications, note the following, and confirm the settings. - If the voice message is longer than the time specified for "Maximum Message Length", the surplus parts of the message may be discarded when sending the notification. → 24.4 UM Configuration-[5-4] System Parameters-Parameters-E-mail Option-♦ Maximum Message Length (Selection) - Depending on the settings of the sender and recipient, voice messages may not be sent or received properly. - When the Unified Messaging system is programmed to delete messages after they are sent, the message will be deleted even if there is an error and the notification cannot be sent. - If there are any errors when the system tries to send notifications, error messages will be sent to the preset address.

-$\rightarrow$ 24.4 UM Configuration-[5-4] System Parameters-Parameters-E-mail Option- $\blacklozenge$ Mail Address (Up to 128 ASCII characters)
+- The System Administrator can enable or disable this feature for each mailbox, and can customize the time frame during which notifications are sent.
+For example, if the System Administrator sets the time frame for Monday to Friday between 9AM and 5PM, notifications will be sent only during those hours. - When sending long voice message notifications, note the following, and confirm the settings. - If the voice message is longer than the time specified for "Maximum Message Length", the surplus parts of the message may be discarded when sending the notification. - → 24.4 UM Configuration-[5-4] System Parameters-Parameters-E-mail Option-♦ Maximum Message Length (Selection) - Depending on the settings of the sender and recipient, voice messages may not be sent or received properly. - When the Unified Messaging system is programmed to delete messages after they are sent, the message will be deleted even if there is an error and the notification cannot be sent. - If there are any errors when the system tries to send notifications, error messages will be sent to the preset address. - → 24.4 UM Configuration-[5-4] System Parameters-Parameters-E-mail Option-♦ Mail Address (Up to 128 ASCII characters)